snubwoody/wakunguma.com/src/pages/blog/interesting-rust-nightly-features.md

 Tracking issue: https://github.com/rust-lang/rust/issues/132162

-Not yet added to rust analyser.

-This allows struct definitions to provide default values for individual struct fields,
+This feature allows struct definitions to provide default values for individual struct fields.
+Those fields can then be left out when initializing the struct.

 ```rust
 #![feature(default_field_values)]